 Performance Payment: An incentive that rewards homeowners for electricity production.

-Renewable Energy: Most often used with legislation or policy-based changes, in which solar is a component of wind, geothermal, hydro, forms of power.
+Renewable Energy: Most often used with legislation or policy-based changes, in which solar is grouped with wind, geothermal and hydropower.

 Portfolio Energy Credit (PEC): A PEC, also known as a Solar Renewable Energy Certificate (SREC), is a credit associated with a certain amount of produced renewable energy.
 Credits go to the energy producer, but trading them is common.
 The credits help the government track energy production in the state and incentivize utilities to invest in renewable energy.

-Smart Thermostat: An electronic thermostat that can report energy data to the customer and controlled remotely through a phone or computer.
-E.g., The Nest Smart Thermostat.
+Smart Thermostat: An electronic thermostat that can report energy data to the customer and is controlled remotely through a phone or computer, e.g., The Nest Smart Thermostat.

 Solar Shades: A window covering that lets in partial light while blocking heat; solar shades are mainly used in extremely hot markets.

-Solar Screens: They are special screens that are put on the outside of the home to help decrease the heat that enters the home.
+Solar Screens: Special screens installed on the outside of the home to help decrease the heat that enters the home.